 Senior in Final Quarter

-A senior who has completed the required number of credits for graduation, but whose work in what would normally be his or her final quarter places him or her on probation does not receive a degree until removed from probation.
+A senior who has completed the required number of credits for graduation, but whose work in what would normally be their final quarter places him or her on probation does not receive a degree until removed from probation.

 There can be a tremendous amount of pressure on students at a university to get good grades and finish a degree.
 With the proliferation of websites that peddle research papers to students, and the competitive admissions of many graduate programs, students have more temptations than ever to forget what education really means.
 The faculty at UW Tacoma takes academic honesty very seriously.
 It is at the core of our ethics and we expect students to behave accordingly.
 The following serves as a guideline for both students and faculty.
 This statement was prepared by the Committee on Academic Conduct of the College of Arts and Sciences at the UW Seattle campus.
 It amplifies the Student Conduct Code (WAC 478-121).
 We have modified it to refer to the UW Tacoma processes and resources.